apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Israel's high court says the government must stop funding seminaries.
-Could that topple Netanyahu?**
+**'So much greatness' -- Brunson's 61 can't conquer Wemby (40-20), Spurs**

-You can read more about it [here](https://apnews.com/article/israel-ultra-orthodox-war-netanyahu-gaza-1536d26e9a2720d19210f513697ff5ed).
+You can read more about it [here](https://www.espn.com/nba/story/_/id/39836411/brunson-61-points-help-knicks-conquer-dominant-wembanyama-spurs).

 ## Requirements
 - Python 3.8